Need to Complain?

 iii) We will acknowledge your complaint in writing or by phone to confirm that we have understood your concerns correctly.
 We will tell you who is dealing with the complaint and how they can be contacted.
 The person investigating your complaint will always be a senior officer of the Board.

 iv) We will investigate your complaint, and where possible, send a written reply to you within 15 working days of our acknowledgement (which we will send you within three working days).
 If the matter requires further investigation, we will tell you the reason for the delay and when a full reply will be sent.

 v) If you are not satisfied with our reply, please let us know why.
 If possible, we will investigate further and, where necessary, a committee of Board members will review your concerns.
 Some issues will take longer to review than others, however we will keep you informed of progress and provide a further reply within 15 working days of receiving your written request for your complaint to be reviewed.
 The review by Board members is the final stage of the Board’s internal complaints procedure.

 The Local Government and Social Care Ombudsman

-If you remain unsatisfied with the way we have dealt with your complaint you may refer it to the Local Government and Social Care Ombudsman, who works independently to the Board, investigating allegations of maladministration causing injustice to the person who has complained.
+If you remain dissatisfied with the way we have dealt with your complaint you may refer it to the Local Government & Social Care Ombudsman (LGO), who look at individual complaints about organisations providing local public services.
+The LGO works independently to the Bedford Group and its Member Boards, investigating allegations of maladministration causing injustice to the person who has complained.
 However, the Ombudsman will usually expect you to have tried to get your complaint settled by the Board first.
 Any complaint to the Ombudsman must involve more than a disagreement with the Board and needs to show that something went wrong and an injustice was caused.